ayushkhanduri/state-of-js-learning/browser-api/service-worker/README.md

 9. The cache will add the api response to Cache storage
 10. Go to network , Disable cache and run the app offline.
 You will see everything except css is cached
 11. You can cache the css file as well , just remove it from the array in sw.js

+# Todo More

+Implement notifications using service worker